mbxss28/LIFE4136_rotation3_Group3/TE_Annotation/README .md

 ## EDTA

-EDTA requires a genome fasta
+EDTA requires a uses the